OS-Sketch/www.os-sketch.com/decks/os-slides/systems-introduction/slides.md

 ## Learning Objectives

 > To **remember** and **understand** some of the foundations of operating
-> systems, grasping the abstractions and implementation strategies that enable a
+> systems, grasping the abstractions and implementation strategies that enable
-> programs to run on a computer through an operating system.
+> programs to effectively run on a computer through an operating system.

 </div>